 While the foundation continues to support many new and local causes, it has also helped existing partners to build their capacity and expand service offerings.
 This has been the case with long-standing partner, OzHarvest.
-Furthermore, an additional three nib foundation PARTNERSHIPS WITH years of funding was announced to help establish and grow OzHarvest Western Australia.
+This financial year the foundation's ongoing support of the food rescue program enabled the service to be expanded into the Port Stephens area.
+Furthermore, an additional three years of funding was announced to help establish and grow OzHarvest Western Australia.